gildasmorvan/similar2logo/README.md

 	* A **public state** (i.e., that can be perceived by other agents), defined by a class that inherits from `TurtlePLSInLogo`.

 	* A **perception model**.
-By default, it is implemented in the `TurtlePerceptionModel` class, but you can define your own perception model if needed.
+2 perceptions models are shipped with Similar2Logo: `ConeBasedPerceptionModel` (a cone based perception model) and `EmptyPerceptionModel` (a model that perceives nothing), but you can define your own perception model if needed.

 	* A **decision model** that will defines how a turtle produces influences according to its state and perceptions.
 It is implemented in a class that inherits from `AbstractAgtDecisionModel`.